Virginia Tech® home

 3. Communicate and actively represent the needs and concerns of student constituents in all Senate discussions and legislative actions.

-4. Collaborate with USS Cabinet members, Directors, Senators, administrators, and other shared governance stakeholders to improve the student experience.
+4. Collaborate with USS Cabinet members, Directors, Senators, administrators, and other shared governance stakeholders to improve the undergraduate student experience.

 6. Engage as a voting representative in the USS on behalf of student constituents.

 7. Attend every Senate meeting, committee meeting, onboarding, and retreat.
+Additional information regarding attendance expectations is located under Article XII, Section 1 of the USS Bylaws.

 1. Market office hours to their designated constituencies.